 The project saw a team from Glasgow University's Centre for Battlefield Archaeology (GUARD) working in the area for 18 months.
-They believe that the main area of attack happened not on land south of Cockenzie Power Station as many previously thought, but further east towards Seton, on fields owned by farmer Alistair Robertson.
+They believe that the initial charge happened not on land south of Cockenzie Power Station, but further east towards Seton, on fields owned by farmer Alistair Robertson.
 Dr Tony Pollard said: 'The project's findings are very exciting indeed and really challenge our assumptions of where the battle took place.
 The amount of musket balls, grape shot and pistol balls found in the fields of Seton East Farm show, beyond reasonable doubt, that the maps we have relied on in the past were wrong.'
-Preserving and Interpreting the Battlefield- a National Exemplar The Trust's vision is based around a sincere belief in the local, national and international importance of Scotland's battlefield sites.
-These sites deserve to be preserved and protected from insensitive development.
-As archaeological sites they offer us a wealth of knowledge, but their importance as sites of memory is even greater.
-As such the Trust fervently believes that battlefields should be interpreted and communicated with a many-tiered approach - through literature, symposia, cairns and battlemarkers, and a world-class living history centre.
-It is hoped that Prestonpans will provide a pioneer example for community driven battle sites across the country.
-2007
+Understanding the BattleResearch and Challenges 2013